 - Avoid draining and refilling your pool by using new technologies that can remove excess hard minerals.
 Reverse osmosis filtration products and services, for example, can help eliminate unwanted minerals without wasting water.

 - Use a conventional or liquid pool cover.
-These can reduce evaporation 40% to 50%!
+These can reduce evaporation by 40% to 50%!

 Give your home a break when you take a vacation.

 As you escape the Arizona heat this summer, it’s important to prep your home for energy savings while you’re away.
 Although you may not be home, your refrigerator, water heater and cooling system, along with a handful of smaller appliances, may be running almost as much as usual.